-rosenfeld porcini is pleased to announce the rst ever UK solo exhibition by the Chinese artist Lu Chao (*1988).
+rosenfeld porcini is pleased to announce the first ever UK solo exhibition by the Chinese artist Lu Chao (*1988).

 Despite his young age, the artist’s work has already been extensively presented internationally and ‘Black Silence’ signifies an important development in his practice, both from a narrative and a formal point of view.